Indonesia Energy Information

 Interactive Chart Indonesia Natural Gas Domestic Consumption

-The electricity sector accounts for around 73% of coal and lignite consumption and the remainder goes to industry.
+The electricity sector accounts for 77% of coal and lignite consumption and the remainder goes to industry.

 Graph: COAL CONSUMPTION (Mt)